aimat-lab/opXRD-paper/README.md

 ## Documentation

-The template's documentation is available at https://pascalmichaillat.org/d2/.
+The template is documented at https://pascalmichaillat.org/d2/.

 ## Features